 The case is particularly interesting as an indication that employment situations may be covered by Article 14, the non-discrimination provision in the European Convention on Human Rights.
 Article 14 only applies where the situation falls within the ambit of another Convention right, but here the court held the dismissal was within the ambit of Article 8 (private and family life).
 See Scope of European Convention Rights.
 That page also includes the later decision in Boyraz v Turkey (December 2014) where similarly a sex discrimination case was held to fall within the ambit of Article 8.

-This has practical importance where a condition does not meet the Equality Act definition of ‘disability’, since the health conditions that can give rise to a breach of Article 14 seem to be wider than the Equality Act.
-See Disability under Article 14 of the European Convention.
+This may have practical importance where a condition does not meet the Equality Act definition of ‘disability’, since the health conditions that can give rise to a breach of Article 14 seem to be wider than the Equality Act.
+See Disability under Article 14 European Convention.

 - What is ‘discrimination’ under Article 14 European Convention?